AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 When the user clicks on the _next_ link, their request will contain this collection of two `LastEvaluatedKey`s, in addition to the other original parameters.
 Of course, DynamoDB won't understand it as is.

 The [query planner](/posts/dynamodb-efficient-filtering-2/#query-planning) will again determine that two parallel queries to `PRODUCT#42/5` and `PRODUCT#42/3` are needed.
-When building the queries, it will look for a `LastEvaluatedKey` to use from the above structure.
-If one exists, it will extract it and pass it as the `StartExclusiveKey` in the corresponding query.

-Not all of our access patterns need to take this approach.
-The ones that do not require multiple queries can use the conventional
+When building the queries, our client will look for a `LastEvaluatedKey` to use from the above structure.
+If one exists, it will extract it and include it as the `StartExclusiveKey` in the corresponding query.

 ## Encoding pagination context